 One of my most popular blog post from my old blogs archive is 13 facts one should know about Gratuity!!
 Thanks to all my HR friends to read and share their feedback and queries about gratuity.
 In fact, it was so popular that it has exceeded the limit to take more comments on this blog post.

 Hence I have requested to all my friends to post their further queries on our HR Forum i.e. HR SUCCESS TALK Forum so that their queries can be answered by members.

-There are few more interesting queries which was asked by HR professionals hence in this post of mine, I would like to put them in summaries form for other readers.
+There are few more interesting queries which were asked by HR professionals hence in this post of mine, I would like to put them in summaries form for other readers.

-FAQ 14: What is the procedure to be followed in case an employer is not paying gratuity to employee or terminating employee services intentionally for purpose of non payment of gratuity.
+FAQ 14: What is the procedure to be followed in case an employer is not paying gratuity to the employee or terminating employee services intentionally for purpose of non-payment of gratuity.

-I would suggest, that employee in such cases should send a letter to employer through registered post mentioning about his employment with organization and asking for gratuity amount.
-In case, there is no reply from employee then another letter through registered post should be sent where employee should given reference of first letter and ask for reply.
+I would suggest, that employee in such cases should send a letter to the employer through registered post mentioning about his employment with the organization and asking for gratuity amount.
+In case, there is no reply from the employee then another letter through registered post should be sent when the employee should given reference of first letter and ask for reply.
 Employee should also mention that in case employer do not reply then in that case employee is left with only one option- approaching labour court.

 Employee should keep copy of correspondence with employer.
 I am sure that in many cases, you will receive reply or your gratuity amount from employer.
 But, in case there is no action taken by employer then you should approach competent authority of their region to file a case.

 FAQ 15: Gratuity is part of my CTC.
 I have left company before completing 5 years.
 Can I claim my gratuity as it was mentioned in my CTC.